blitz-js/drafts/architecture.md

-# RFC: Blitz App Architecture
+# [RFC] Blitz App Architecture

+The central thesis for Blitz is most apps don't need a REST or GraphQL API.
+Blitz brings back the simplicity of server rendered frameworks like Ruby on Rails while preserving everything we love about React.

+### What is Blitz Designed For?

-Blitz is for building tiny to large fullstack database-backed applications that have one or more graphical user interfaces like web or mobile apps.
+Blitz is designed for tiny to large database-backed applications that have one or more graphical user interfaces.
+Web support will be released first, followed by React Native.
+We are pursuing the dream of a single monolithic application that runs on web and mobile with maximum code sharing and minimal boilerplate.

-### Foundational Principles
+### What are the Foundational Principles?

 1. Fullstack & Monolithic
 2. API Not Required